-%1 Specifies the name of the client from the NetBackup catalog. %2 Specifies the policy name from the NetBackup catalog. %3 Specifies the schedule name from the NetBackup catalog. %4 Specifies one of the following: FULL, INCR, CINC, UBAK, UARC %5 Specifies that the status of the operation is always 0 for ${\tt bpstart_notify}.$ %6 Specifies the results file that NetBackup checks for a return code from the script.
+701 eposition and name of the client from the Netzuckap catalog. %2 Specifies the policy name from the NetBackup catalog. %3 Specifies the schedule name from the NetBackup catalog. %4 Specifies one of the following: FULL, INCR, CINC, UBAK, UARC %5 Specifies that the status of the operation is always 0 for bpstart_notify . %6 Specifies the results file that NetBackup checks for a return code from the script.
 NetBackup uses %6 to pass the file name and then expects the script to create the file in the same directory as the script.
-If the script applies to a specific policy and schedule, the results file must be named $install_path \verb \netbackup\bin\BPSTART_RES.policy.schedule$ If the script applies to a specific policy, the results file must be named $install_path \verb netbackup \verb bin \verb BPSTART_RES.policy$ If the script applies to all backups, the results file must be named install path\netbackup\bin\BPSTART RES
+If the script applies to a specific policy and schedule, the results file must be named install path\netbackup\bin\BPSTART RES.policy.schedule install path\netbackup\bin\BPSTART RES.policy